Stochastic Generalized Dynamic Games with Coupled Chance Constraints: SGNE Seeking Algorithm for G2

 \subsection{Convergence analysis of Algorithm \ref{alg: suggested algorithm}}

-In this subsection, we analyze the convergence of Algorithm~\ref{alg: suggested algorithm}.
-To this end, we derive an upper bound for the variance of the approximation error of \( \mathcal{A} \) in Proposition~\ref{prop: expectation e_{(k)}^{2} such that filtration}.
-Utilizing this proposition along with two supporting lemmas, we demonstrate that the proposed algorithm converges almost surely (a.s.) to the \vSGNE of \( \mathcal{G}_{2} \).
+In this subsection, we analyze the convergence of \mbox{Algorithm~\ref{alg: suggested algorithm}}.
+To this end, we derive an upper bound for the variance of the approximation error of \( \mathcal{A} \) in \textit{Proposition~\ref{prop: expectation e_{(k)}^{2} such that filtration}}.
+Utilizing this proposition along with a supporting lemma, we demonstrate that the proposed algorithm converges almost surely (a.s.) to the \vSGNE of \( \mathcal{G}_{2} \).

-Let us define \( z = \text{col}(u, \overline{\lambda}) \) and \(\tilde{z}=\text{col}(\tilde{u},\tilde{\lambda})\).
+Let us define \( z := \text{col}(u, \overline{\lambda}) \) and \(\tilde{z}:=\text{col}(\tilde{u},\tilde{\lambda})\).
 Algorithm~\ref{alg: suggested algorithm} can be written in compact form as